General information about EMS

-Adhesive electrodes are attached to the skin and connected to an EMS device.
-The EMS device sends electrical pulses to the electrodes.
+Adhesive pads are attached to the skin and connected to an EMS machine.
+The EMS machine sends electrical pulses to the pads.
 As these are connected to the muscle, the impulses are transmitted to the muscles.
 These muscles are stimulated by the pulses so that they contract.
-You can find a detailed description in our EMS device guide.
+You can find a detailed description in our EMS machine guide.

 What are the advantages of EMS?